Alimony

 • Long-Term Marriages: For marriages lasting over 10 years, support may be granted for a longer duration, potentially until the recipient can become self-sufficient or even permanently in certain cases.

 Ultimately, the specifics of each case play a significant role in determining the length of alimony awarded, as courts consider the individual circumstances of both spouses.
-Our Spokane alimony lawyers can give you the personalized legal guidance you need.
+Our Spokane alimony lawyers can give you the personalized legal guidance you need to advocate effectively for your interests in such cases.

 Contact Maxey Law Office Today